OpenStorageNetwork/openstoragenetwork.github.io/content/docs/allocations.md

 weight: 30
 ---

-The OpenStorageNetwork provides S3 storage to researchers through the [NSF's ACCESS]({{< param links.access >}}) program.
+The Open Storage Network provides S3 storage to researchers through the [NSF's ACCESS]({{< param links.access >}}) program.
 The ACCESS program helps researchers and educators use advanced computing systems within the United States.
 ACCESS allocates many types of research